jerryjiang/Yoga-Book-C930/README.md

 12. Refer to Step 2 when you want to run Android, but in this time, select **Android** but not the USB device name.

     ![Boot to Android](images/10-boot-to-android.jpg)

+13. When you switch to Windows, you will find **android-9.0-r2** folder in the installed partition, all the android files are there, which is very nice.